- Observer-based prediction of grid congestion and possible feed-in of offshore wind energy for operational grid management and trading processes.

 At the same time, another device is being tested which, thanks to a new modulation technique, enables a higher spatial resolution than conventional Doppler lidar instruments and, with a range of approx. 20 km, will set standards in data availability.
 The device will hardly be larger than the previous LiTra S.

 The starting point for the development is the limitation of the laser power of the Doppler (https://en.wikipedia.org/wiki/Atmospheric_lidar#Wind) lidar instrument by eye safety.
 Higher power corresponds to a higher range.
 At the same power, however, the range is higher if pulses with a lower pulse repetition frequency and higher pulse energy are used.
 Abacus Laser takes advantage of this and uses novel solid-state laser concepts to build devices with exceptionally high pulse energies of several tens of millijoules.
-The construction of these new laser sources started in 2021, so that the first measurements over the city of Göttingen will take place at the end of the year.

 Project sponsor and other partners